• Skip to primary navigation

 The Polish chicken comes from the country of Poland and is an ancient breed that has been around for quite some time.
 This is a breed that tends to lay somewhere around 200 white medium-sized eggs a year.

 Polish chickens are a show birds, so they have strict standards.
 Polish chickens should have heavy feathering on their head, a v-shaped comb, and in some cases even have a beard.
 Being ornate, hens and roosters look fairly similar and can be difficult to distinguish, at times.
-They aren’t large birds, but the roosters do grow to be around 6 pounds, while the hens usually reach 4 and a half pounds; making their size one of the easier ways to tell them apart.
+They aren’t one of the largest chicken breeds, but the roosters do grow to be around 6 pounds, while the hens usually reach 4 and a half pounds.

 They are a nervous breed of chicken and will need a stable environment to live in.
 Polish chickens are sensitive to the cold, so you will need to have a well-insulated coop, but otherwise, they are a hardy bird.
 They do like to free-range, so you will want to let them out regularly.
 Polish hens don’t tend to go broody often, making breeding a bit more difficult.